 If how much he was photographed counts for anything, he was the most photographed American of the 1800s – photographed 160 times (more than any president).

 At one time a licensed preacher, he is most famous as an orator, abolitionist, and overall social reformer.
-I first heard about him in 8th grade when our entire class read the autobiographical account of his escape from slavery.
+I first heard about him in middle school when our entire class read the autobiographical account of his escape from slavery.
 (You can read it online for free here if interested.)

 The most revealing financial stories shared below revolve around his relationship with the English people.
 Less polarized than his American counterparts, their amazing moral and financial support for his cause aided Douglass in the quest for racial justice.
 In addition, he resourcefully used his early earnings to alter his life, escape slavery, and change the conscience of millions of Americans.